Experimental Biomedical Research

 – What your career plans are following the award of your degree?

 Together with essential academic requirements, the personal statement is your opportunity to illustrate whether your reasons for applying to this programme match what the programme delivers.

 Academic and professional openings

 Graduates will find employment opportunities in the biotechnology, pharmaceutical or medical device industry as well as in the health care sector.
-The Master's degree also provides a solid foundation for doctoral studies, where students can capitalize upon the acquired knowledge and skills.
+The master's degree also provides a solid foundation for doctoral studies, where students can capitalise upon the acquired knowledge and skills.
 A doctorate and subsequent postdoctoral experience then provide potential access to academic and management positions within Switzerland or abroad.

 Structure of studies

-The number of places is limited to the formation capacities of the department of medicine.
+The number of places is limited to the formation capacities of the Medicine Section.

-The admission to the Master follows the conditions of admission of the University of Fribourg.
-Holders of a Bachelor's degree in Life Sciences awarded from a Swiss University can be admitted to the Master's degree course.
-The same applies to holders of a Bachelor's degree awarded by a foreign university, provided that the Bachelor's degree is recognized and considered equivalent by the University of Fribourg.
+The admission to the master follows the conditions of admission of the University of Fribourg.
+Holders of a bachelor's degree in Life Sciences awarded from a Swiss University can be admitted to the master's degree course.
+The same applies to holders of a bachelor's degree awarded by a foreign university, provided that the bachelor's degree is recognised and considered equivalent by the University of Fribourg.
 For details, please, refer to the study plan.